-It is important to note that these tests have different properties.
-For example, both Mitchell and Wallis (2011) and Noceti, Smith, and Hodges (2003) document the power advantage of the AD test over the KS test in Monte Carlo simulation exercises.
-On the other hand, Berkowitz (2001) suggests that the tests of proper calibration based on the inverse normal of the PITs (such as those proposed by Berkowitz, 2001) are more powerful than the tests of uniformity applied to the PITs directly, at least in finite samples.
-In what follows, we provide a detailed discussion of the characteristics of each of the tests we implement.
+(2001), on the other hand, suggests that the tests of proper calibration based on the inverse normal of the PITs (such as those proposed by Berkowitz, 2001) are more powerful than the tests of uniformity applied directly to the PITs, at least in finite samples.
+In what follows, we discuss in detail the characteristics of each of the tests we implement.

-2.1.
-Tests on the PIT
+(a) Tests on the PIT